lovenets/CS-notebook/leetcode/Top Interview Questions.md

     count := 0
     for _, interval := range intervals {
         if intHeap.Len() == 0 {
+            // Corner case
             count++
         } else {
             if interval[0] >= (*intHeap)[0] {
+                // Reuse the same room
                 heap.Pop(intHeap)
             } else {
+                // Need a new room
                 count++
             }
         }